VaneUI

 </Modal>

-A common pattern: a destructive action that requires explicit confirmation.
+A common pattern is a destructive action that requires explicit confirmation.
 Disable closeOnOverlayClick so users can't dismiss accidentally by clicking outside.

 react-icon